Rivula sericealis

-Rivula sericealis, the straw dot, is a moth of the family Noctuidae.
+Rivula sericealis, the straw dot, is a moth of the family Erebidae.
 The species was first described by Giovanni Antonio Scopoli in his 1763 Entomologia Carniolica.
 It is found in Europe including the Iberian Peninsula and southern Fennoscandia and south to North Africa.
 In an easterly direction, the species occurs across the Palearctic to the Pacific Ocean and Japan.
 The species closely resembles Evergestis forficalis.